thomastaylor312/CakeCAS/README.md

 CakeCAS
 =======

-This is a simple Plugin for making phpCAS work with CakePHP.
+This is a simple plugin for making phpCAS work with CakePHP.
 Just put this file in the Controller/Component/Auth/ folder and anywhere you are using the Auth component you can use ```$this->Auth->authenticate = array('CakeCAS.Cas');```

 If you want to contribute or have ideas to make this better, let me know and/or submit a pull request.